transdsign-boop/maxpain/replit.md

 # Aster DEX Liquidations Dashboard

-### Overview
+## Overview
 The Aster DEX Liquidations Dashboard is a real-time monitoring and trading platform for the Aster DEX exchange.
 It provides live liquidation data, advanced filtering, and analysis tools for cryptocurrency and tokenized stock pairs.
 The project aims to be a robust, production-ready system for real-money trading, offering comprehensive safety checks, detailed performance tracking, and a sophisticated Dollar Cost Averaging (DCA) system.
+The business vision is to provide a powerful tool for traders, enabling informed decisions and automated, risk-managed trading strategies within the Aster DEX ecosystem.

-### User Preferences
+## User Preferences
 Preferred communication style: Simple, everyday language.

 🚨 CRITICAL: DATABASE CONFIGURATION 🚨